Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Results

 \section{Results}

 We evaluate the speech recognition systems in all experiments using Word error rate (WER).
-To pair the multi-talker hypothesis with the references, we use the oracle permutation with minimal WER.
+To pair the multi-talker hypotheses with the references, we use the oracle permutation with minimal WER.